Daniel Lindsay Russell: Career

-Wilmington Insurrection of 1898
+Wilmington massacre of 1898

 On November 8, 1898, a part-black fusion slate won elections in Wilmington, then the state's largest city and with a black majority.
-Alfred Waddell, whom Russell had defeated for Congress in 1878, led thousands of white rioters in the Wilmington Insurrection of 1898; they seized the city government by force, and destroyed the only black-owned newspaper in the state.
+Alfred Waddell, whom Russell had defeated for Congress in 1878, led thousands of white rioters in the Wilmington massacre of 1898; they seized the city government by force, and destroyed the only black-owned newspaper in the state.

 The mob went on to attack the city's African-American neighborhoods, particularly Brooklyn, killing some people and chasing hundreds out of town.
 Governor Russell ordered the Wilmington Light Infantry (WLI) and federal Navy Reserves to quell the riot; instead they became involved.
 Because of the attacks, nearly 2,100 blacks left the city permanently, and its demographics were changed to a white majority.

 To prevent "fusionist" coalitions or Republicans winning office again, in 1899 the Democrats used their control of the state legislature to pass an amendment that effectively disenfranchised blacks and many poor whites.
+Because the North Carolina governor did not have veto power until 1996, Russell was powerless to stop the Democratic state legislature from implementing the disenfranchisement laws.
 As a result, voter rolls dropped dramatically, blacks were excluded from the political system, and the Republican Party was crippled in the state.
 This condition lasted until the 1960s, when Federal civil-rights legislation restored black voting rights and white Southerners began to abandon their reflexive loyalty to the Democrats.

 Russell was the last Republican elected as governor until 1972, when this transformation was well under way.

 After finishing his term, Russell resumed the practice of law in Wilmington and operated his Belville Plantation.
 He died at his plantation near Wilmington in 1908.
 He was interred in the family burying ground in Onslow County, North Carolina.